home

 Firing up Simply Money is like taking a trip back to the mid-1990s.
 There are no fancy, high-resolution graphics requiring high-dollar video cards.
 There are no 3-meg tutorial videos that you'll never watch.
 There are no "Portfolio Analyzer" or "Itemized Deduction Estimator" extras to clog up your toolbars and menus.
 This is money management at its most basic.

-Transactions can apparently be entered in one of two ways: Either via pop-up windows that prompt you for specific entry data, or via the familiar "check register" method of entry.
-Checking account entries can be done via graphical interface [screenshot] or the "check register" method.
+Transactions can be entered in one of two ways: Either via pop-up windows that prompt you for specific entry data, or via the familiar "check register" method of entry.
+Checking account entries can be done via a graphical interface which resembles a single check ...

 Suppose you were an employee at Nine-to-Five, Inc., and you want to enter today's paycheck and show its deposit into your checking account.
 From the Simply Money desktop, in the "Income" section, you could click the "Nine-to-Five" button.
 This would bring up a window into which you'd enter the necessary numbers.
 It's all shown here.
 Interest and dividend income is entered much the same way.